agdturner/mxg/README.md

 `npm run start`
 - A Web server should run on the local host on port 3458:
 [localhost:3458/](http://localhost:3458/)
+- To stop the Web server, kill the running process.

 ### Deploy
 - To deploy over the current version push changes to the GitHub repository.